codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/CSS-specificity-7a04.md

 There is an automatic specificity calculator in the bottom left window.

-In the top text field, where it's written `#nav-header li.selected`, you can enter any css selector you'd like and it will calculate the specificity underneath it.
+In the top text field, where it's written `#nav-header li.selected`, you can enter any CSS selector you'd like and it will calculate the specificity underneath it.

-Try playing a bit with it you can enter any css selector you'd like.
+Try playing a bit with it you can enter any CSS selector you'd like.
 You can also click on the selectors underneath to open new windows with those, so you can compare them.

 - [li](open_preview 17-specificity/ex1.html panel=1)
 - [li.myelement](open_preview 17-specificity/ex2.html panel=1)